Arashknia/Splunk-Search-Head-Access-Control-and-Load-Balancing/OpenResty-Installation & Configuration.md

-# Admin restriction policy

-This is the scenario:
+# This is the scenario:

 + Clients enter: "https://\<IP-Address-of-OpenResty-Machine\>"